Fed Up (film): Criticism

-The documentary has been criticized by some doctors and scientists as occasionally misrepresentative of scientific evidence.
+The documentary has been criticized by multiple Physicians and scientists as misrepresentative of scientific evidence in multiple occasions.
 The film makes the claim that drinking one soda a day will increase a child's chance of becoming obese by 60%.
 The scientists who are the authors of the study this statistic comes from state they cannot prove this causality, as the film claims, only an association.

-Harriet Hall, writing in Science-Based Medicine, stated the film's selection of experts consists mainly of politicians and journalists with few relevant nutritional scientists or doctors.
+Harriet Hall, writing in Science-Based Medicine, noted how the film's selection of experts consists mainly of politicians and journalists with few relevant nutritional scientists or doctors.
 She also argues the definitive pronouncements the film makes about the role of sugar are premature as there are too many other possible confounders such as lifestyle, total calorie consumption and the type of foods being eaten.
-Hall also goes on to provide a comprehensive list of statements the film claimed were facts but were not based on scientific evidence.
+Hall also goes on to provide a comprehensive list of statements in the film not based on scientific evidence.
 She concludes by saying "the film will undoubtedly do some good by helping raise public awareness of childhood obesity" but wishes "it could have done so without misrepresenting the facts".